mikependon/RepoDB/README.md

 ## Contributions

-The folder [RepoDb.Core](https://github.com/mikependon/RepoDb/tree/master/RepoDb.Core) is the code-line built via NetStandard. **This is the portable one and any pull-request must be done on this code-line.**
+The folder [RepoDb.Core](https://github.com/mikependon/RepoDb/tree/master/RepoDb.Core) is the code-line built via NetStandard. **This is the active one and any pull-request must be done on this code-line.**

 The folder [RepoDb](https://github.com/mikependon/RepoDb/tree/master/RepoDb) is the code-line that supports the NetFramework solutions.
-It is very dedicated to NetFramework projects.
+It is very dedicated to *NetFramework* projects.
 This must **NOT** be pulled-request as this will be **out-of-support** starting **v1.10.1**.

 To contribute, open the [Issues](https://github.com/mikependon/RepoDb/issues) tab and filter the list of items with [for grabs](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3A%22for+grabs%22) label.
 Otherwise, create a [new issue](https://github.com/mikependon/RepoDb/issues/new) for us to look-at and discuss.